Cloth Diapers vs. Disposables

-- Every baby wearing disposable diapers can generate as much as one ton of landfill waste before age two.
+You'll prevent waste.
+Every baby wearing disposable diapers can generate as much as one ton of landfill waste before age two.
 Overwhelmed?

-- Today's cloth diapers reflect designs created primarily by parents solving problems.
+It's more convenient.
+Today's cloth diapers reflect designs created primarily by parents solving problems.
 In the cloth diaper industry, parents are usually frustrated before they start creating.
 Usually, that means they work until the diaper actually works as advertised.

 - Tired of blowouts?
 Who wants to change the diaper AND the outfit?
 Thankfully, many cloth diapers are designed to prevent leaks.
 A better design usually cuts down on outfit changes.

 - Out of diapers again?
 When you buy cloth diapers, your diapers are always available

 Planning for the unexpected is the responsible thing to do.
 Whether or not you choose to use your cloth diapering system full-time, it is wise to have cloth diapers on hand in case of an emergency.
 Can you imagine running out of diapers and the grocery store not having any diapers on their shelves?

 Many parents initially look at cloth diapering for environmental reasons -- and with good cause!
 The Women's Environmental Network in Europe has done some great work in furthering the use of cloth diapers in Europe through educating the public about the amount of waste generated by disposables.
 Based on a report from the Women's Environmental Network, The Real Diaper Association reports:

 - Disposable diapers are the third most common consumer product in landfills today.